-IIS Web Server
+Source Code & IIS Web Server

+The FADMS is written in the Visual Basic/ASPX languages using .NET framework 4.0 and three sets of 3rd party software:

+- Telerik graphic controls (ASP.NET version 2016.1.113.45 and AjaxControlToolkit version 15.1.4.0);3

+- CMIS controls (version 0.7 CMIS.Net),4 and

+- Ionic controls (version 1.9.1.8).5

-The FADMS is written in the Visual Basic/ASPX languages using .NET framework 4.5 and two sets of 3rd party software, Telerik graphic controls (Version ASP.NET version 2016.1.113.45 with AjaxControlToolkit version 15.1.4.0)3) and CMIS controls (version 0.7).
-The Telerik controls provide the graphical controls (buttons, check-boxes, etc.) for the application and the CMIS controls allow communication with BC Hydro's FileNet document repository system, which is the ultimate location for all documentation.
+The Telerik controls provide the graphical controls (buttons, check boxes, graphical trees, etc.) for the application.
+CMIS controls allow the FADMS to communicate with BC Hydro's FileNet document repository system, which is the ultimate location for all documentation.
+The lonic controls allow multiple downloaded documents to be combined into zip-format files.

 FADMS source code is currently held by ESSA Technologies in a Git repository managed with GitKraken software.
-Code development is done with Microsoft Visual Studio 2013 Community Edition.
-When development and debugging is at an advanced stage and the application needs to be tested (and eventually deployed) in a live environment, the FADMS application is published as a collection of files and directories which are copied to a Windows-based host server (2008 R2 Standard) running Microsoft Internet Information Services (IIS version 7.5).
+Code development is done with Microsoft Visual Studio 2013 Community Edition Update 5.6 More recent editions of Visual Studio are not compatible with the perpetual Telerik control license.
+When development and debugging is at an advanced stage and the application needs to be tested (and eventually deployed) in a live environment, the FADMS application is published as a collection of files and directories which are copied to a Windowsbased host server (2008 R2 Standard) running Microsoft Internet Information Services (IIS version 7.5).